lbbdo/lbbdo.github.io/README.md

 - Create tools for the given technologies to help the ease of use of the general public
 - Teach the value of each technology and
 ### Goals
-- Create an autonomous econonmy and spread the growth of the space in the state of Louisiana
+- Create an decentralized autonomous organization and a decentralized econonmy, as well spread the growth of Bitcoin, Blockchain, and Decentralization Ogranizations in the state of Louisiana
 - Create an opensource blockchain application to serve the community's needs

 ### Goverance